-- name The name of the policy - scope The scope of the policy
+- name The name of the policy

+- scope The scope of the policy

+- realm The realm in the policy

+- active One of None, True, False: All policies, only active or only inactive policies

+- resolver Only policies with this resolver

-- realm The realm in the policy - active One of None, True, False: All policies, only active or only inactive policies - resolver Only policies with this resolver - user (basestring) Only policies with this user - client - - action Only policies, that contain this very action. - adminrealm This is the realm of the admin.
+- pinode Only policies with this privacyIDEA node

+- user (basestring) Only policies with this user

+- client - - action Only policies, that contain this very action. - adminrealm This is the realm of the admin.
 This is only evaluated in the scope admin. - adminuser This is the username of the admin.
 This in only evaluated in the scope admin. - sort_by_priority If true, sort the resulting list by priority, ascending by their policy numbers. :type sort_by_priority: bool :return: list of policies :rtype: list of dicts